Can medication help me?

 Do psychological problems have a basis in the brain?

 Medication is widely prescribed by general practitioners and psychiatrists for a range of mental health problems.
 Indeed many medical practitioners take it for granted that giving these medications is beneficial for a wide range of emotional and behavioural problems.
 The idea behind the use of these medications is that psychological problems are caused by physical problems in the nervous system, particularly in the biochemistry of the brain; so correcting these biochemical abnormalities should solve the problem.
 Unfortunately, this idea is completely flawed.

 Giving biological explanations for psychological problems makes people less empathic and caring

 One result of the medicalization of psychological problems is it makes people less empathic towards those who are in distress – and that includes mental health professionals.
 If we believe that someone’s problems with anxiety, depression or an eating disorder (for example) are due to some genetic fault or disturbed brain chemicals, we will look for a biological answer and not feel the need to extend warm and compassionate care to the affected individual.
 If, on the other hand, we understand that the problems of individuals have their basis in life events, childhood neglect, parental instability and abuse, bullying at school or traumatic events, we are more likely to empathize with their plight and respond with warmth and care.
 Lebowitz and Ahn (2015) of Harvard University showed that mental health clinicians in the USA felt less empathic towards individuals whose cases were described to them where the causes were attributed to biological factors as compared to painful life situations.
 They observe: “Biological accounts of psychopathology can exacerbate perceptions of patients as abnormal, distinct from the rest of the population, meriting social exclusion, and even less than fully human.”

-The value of medication is not clear cut
+The value of medication is far from clear cut

 So will medication help you?